Nickelodeon Logo

 Nickelodeon: Brand overview

 Nickelodeon (abbreviated as Nick) is a US-based television network that targets children 7-12 years old.
 Some programming blocks are also intended for a wide family audience.
 The channel was first tested in 1977, and only two years later, it was launched at the national level as the first children’s television network.
 It debuted in Columbus, Ohio, based on the C-3 QUBE, which aired the Pinwheel educational show, developed by Vivian Horner, on cable.
-The TV network is currently owned by ViacomCBS and is based in New York City.
+The TV network is owned by ViacomCBS and based in New York City.
 It is also a franchise with subsidiaries, films, magazines, radio, websites, mobile apps, parks, hotels, and cruise ships.

 Meaning and History